decretist/ICMCL17/proceedings/ICMCL17.md

 estimate for corpus preparation for a comparable data set for the canons.

-The work I have presented today is based on a highly customized version of a 20th century e-text of a 19th century print edition of the *Decretum*.
+The work I have discussed in this paper is based on a highly customized version of a 20th century e-text of a 19th century print edition of the *Decretum*.
 The MGH e-text of the Friedberg edition that was created for the *Wortkonkordanz zum Decretum Gratiani* edited by Reuter and Silagi is the indispensable free resource without which none of my work, and I suspect the work of many others, would be possible.
-But like so many free things in life, someone paid a great deal of money to make it free (in this case, presumably the taxpayers of the Federal Republic of Germany in the 1980s and 1990s).
+But like so many free things in life, someone paid a great deal of money to make it free (in this case, the taxpayers of the State of Bavaria and the Federal Republic of Germany in the 1980s and 1990s).
 But the MGH e-text is a resource that because of its archaic format is approaching the end of it useful life.
 If we want to continue to advance in our understanding of Gratian's *Decretum* with the